-The play area on the site is inspected daily by the Grounds Maintenance staff and any defects are recorded on inspection forms and passed to the Quality & Performance Officer who logs the defect.
+The play areas on site are inspected daily by the Grounds Maintenance staff and any defects are recorded on inspection forms and passed to the Quality & Performance Officer who logs the defect and deals with and actions any repairs.

 Inspections by the playground inspector are on each weekday (excluding Christmas Eve, Christmas Day, Boxing Day, New Years Eve, New Years Day).
 The Park staff inspects the areas as part of their daily duties.
-An external consultant, Zurich Insurance, undertakes an annual safety audit of the play equipment and passes the report to the Grounds Maintenance Manager who will instigate the necessary repairs.
+An external consultant undertakes an annual safety audit of the play equipment and passes the report to the Grounds Maintenance Manager who will instigate the necessary repairs.